microsoft/HoloLens-Art-Recommendations/README.md

 # Project Results
 > These are the type of results you will have by the end of the guide.
 The first .gif demonstrates the current UI.
 The other videos illustrate the core components but at earlier stages of development.

 Full functionality with current UI.
+See the video on YouTube [here](https://www.youtube.com/watch?v=VorqouHAdkc).

 ![full_demo](media/full_demo.gif)